BautistaUlecia/Maindle/readme.md

 test (unbalanced and thus, not very fun, but functional) version hosted at: https://tutsini.pythonanywhere.com/

-if not league of legends player, can input "Kravst" as example username.
+if not league of legends player, you can input "Kravst" as an example summoner name.